MJKWoolnough/byteio/README.md

 func (e *StickyBigEndianReader) ReadInt8() int8
 ```
 ReadInt8 Reads a 8 bit int as a int8 using the underlying io.Reader Any errors
-and the running byte read count are stored instead or returned
+and the running byte read count are stored instead of being returned

 #### func (*StickyBigEndianReader) ReadIntX